olooney/oranlooney.com/content/post/genji-ko.md

-consistent across sources (there is some disagreement about the order of the later chapters, and one chapter which survives only as a title or perhaps was intentionally elided as a delicate way to elude to a character's death) so I've put my genji-ko in chapter order.
+consistent across sources (there is some disagreement about the order of the later chapters, and one chapter which survives only as a title or perhaps was intentionally elided as a delicate way to elude to a character's death) so I've put my genji-kō in chapter order.

 TODO: Table?
 Link to .txt?